-The Nightlight Malawi program began in 2018.
+Nightlight’s Malawi program began in 2018.
 Malawi, a landlocked country in southeastern Africa, is defined by its topography of highlands split by the Great Rift Valley and enormous Lake Malawi.
-The southern tip of the lake is within Lake Malawi National Park – which shelters diverse wildlife from colorful fish to baboons and its clear waters are popular for diving and boating.
+The lake’s southern end falls within Lake Malawi National Park – sheltering diverse wildlife from colorful fish to baboons – and its clear waters are popular for diving and boating.
 Malawi is often referred to as the “Warm Heart” of Africa.
-Adoption fees for the Malawi program are reasonable, and we estimate that the process will take approximately 2 to 3 years from application to completion based upon your child referral.
+The fees for an adoption from Malawi are reasonable, and we estimate that the process will take approximately 2 to 3 years from application to completion depending upon the type of child you are seeking to adopt.

-Nightlight Christian Adoptions has partnered with a local non-governmental organization (NGO) in Malawi, that provides care for abandoned and orphaned children.
-This organization also provides children with milk and other necessities while educating families on healthy baby care.
-Children in Malawi are often abandoned due to poverty, that is related to societal problems and parental illness.
+Nightlight Christian Adoptions has partnered with a local non-governmental organization (NGO) in Malawi, providing care for abandoned and orphaned children.
+This organization also provides children with milk and necessary items while educating families on the care of their baby.
+Children in Malawi are rarely abandoned.
+They are sent to an orphanage by extended family after a mother’s death, inability to feed or clothe, and for issues regarding poverty related to social problems and the parents’ illnesses.
 Families traveling to Malawi to adopt their children will receive a full and final adoption decree from the Malawi courts.
 Nightlight is committed to helping families prepare for the adoption of children from Malawi by providing educational information on possible developmental delays and health issues.

 Visit our Waiting Children Page